swimmingly/swimmingly.github.io/_pages/other/overview.md

 One fact of life is so important, a whole branch of philosophy is needed to handle it: man's great and terrible power to use physical force against others. _Politics_ determines, by moral sanction, how force is to be used in society.

 If used in defense, force frees people to live in peace, prosperity, and harmony.
 If in offense, it deceives, robs, enslaves, and murders people and destroys the world.
-The first achieves universal justice, the second, universal crime.
+In defense achieves universal justice, in offense, universal crime.

 In effect, politics asks everyone a single question: freedom or slavery?
 Shall I live by right to life, liberty, and property—my body, movements, and possessions?
 Or shall I exist by permission, under legal compulsion, to be dispossessed, enslaved, and killed at the will of others?

 ### analysis

-The politics of _individualism_ answers, "Freedom", of _collectivism_, "Slavery".
+The politics of _individualism_ answers, "Freedom"; of _collectivism_, "Slavery".
 Individualism is realistic, rational, egoist (self-preserving), liberating, and beautiful.
 Collectivism is idealistic (fantastical, nihilistic), mystical (irrational), altruist (self-sacrificing, suicidal), tyrannical, and ugly.
-Individualist society is characterized by self-regulation; collectivist society, by centralized control.
-(Rand)
+Individualist society is characterized by self-regulation; collectivist society, by centralized control. (--Rand)

-A society controls (governs) the use of force within it through its state.
-A state consists of the institutions of legislation, defense, and adjudication, _whatever forms they take_.
+A society controls (governs) the use of force within it through institutions of law, defense, and court. _Whatever forms they take_, the these institutions comprise a society's state.

 Here is America's problem.
 We have an individualist politics and way of life.
 But we have a collectivist form of government: the centralized state at federal, state, and local levels.
-This collectivist contradiction causes our political and social strife.
+The collectivist part of this contradiction causes our political and social strife.

 In a centralized state, each individual delegates his power to representatives by voting or submission.
 Delegates meet in central bodies to make decisions collectively for everyone.
 This mixing of political and legal fate contradicts the individualist principles of independence, self-determination, and self-government by exercise of non-negotiable rights.

-Decisions are applied according to level of power.
+Decisions are applied to people according to their varying levels of power.
 One who delegates his power sacrifices what he most needs to live.
 It is a contemptible act, rendering him subhuman and minimally powerful.
-It implies a death wish.
-Its persistence eventually obliges politicians to take it as a command.
+It implies a death wish which eventually obliges politicians to take as a command.

 A centralized state poisons any individualist ideas it handles with collectivism.
 The poison accumulates, ultimately killing the individualist core of the way of life.

 Small and set apart, a centralized state is a single point of attack on an entire population.
 Psychopathic and increasingly bold collectivists take advantage of it.
 The centralized design causes corruption, conspiracy, tyranny.

-How did it happen?
-The Founders made the old mistake of assuming a state must be centralized.
-Now we are captured by it.
-We must begin to conceive that there could be another kind of state.

 ### solution